nf-core/website/markdown/developers/adding_modules.md

         samtools: 1.12
     ```

+    All reported versions MUST be without a leading `v` or similar, i.e. must start with a numeric character.

     We chose a [HEREDOC](https://tldp.org/LDP/abs/html/here-docs.html) over piping into the versions file
     line-by-line as we believe the latter makes it easy to accidentally overwrite the file.
 Moreover, the exit status
     of the sub-shells evaluated in within the HEREDOC is ignored, ensuring that a tool's version command does